timofurrer/minion-ci/README.rst

     minion init

 After that you should modify the ``minion.yml`` file in your repository to fit your needs.
-Make a nice commit and run to start your first job:
+Make a nice commit and run the following command to start your first job:

 .. code::